robbiemcilwaine/Bookify/README.md

 - Book: Represents a book with properties such as title, author, ISBN, publication year, genre, and rating.
 - Bookshelf: Represents a user's bookshelf, which contains a list of books.
 - User: Represents a user who owns the bookshelf and can add many books to their bookshelf, as a list.
 Users can have multiple bookshelves.
+- UsersBooks: Represents the relationship between users and books, allowing for additional information such as reading status to be stored.

+### UsersBooks Class Explanation

+The `UsersBooks` class serves several important purposes in our application:

+1. Many-to-Many Relationship: It represents the relationship between users and books.
+This is a many-to-many relationship, as one user can have many books and one book can belong to many users.

+2. Additional Information: It allows us to store additional information about the relationship between a user and a book, such as the reading status.

+3. Reading Status: The class includes an `Enumerated` field `readingStatus`, which allows us to track the reading status of each book for each user (e.g., UNASSIGNED, TO_READ, CURRENTLY_READING, READ).

+4. Flexibility: By using this intermediate class, we can easily add more attributes to the relationship in the future without modifying the User or Book classes.

+5. Querying: It allows for more efficient querying of user-book relationships.
+For example, we can easily find all books with a certain status for a specific user.

+6. Separation of Concerns: It keeps the User and Book entities clean by moving the relationship-specific data to a separate entity.

+7.

 ### Bookshelf